 Shifts

-- Select a shift type and you are done!
-If you need to add more details, select More options.
+2. Select a shift type.
+If you want to add more details, select More options.

 From here you can:

-If you want to make other changes like changing cost center or break time, just click More options and the detail panel will open on the right-hand side.
+If you want to make additional changes, for instance, changing the cost center or break time, just click More options and the detail panel will open on the right-hand side.

 Employee